-Download the 18-page Guide called Managing Chaos.
+Download the 21-page Guide called Managing Chaos.
 It will walk you through an approach to making plans that will be useful in a real disaster.
 It is subtitled The Disaster Planner’s Handbook In Eight Parts, by Mitch Stripling, New York City, 2013

-The Greater New York Hospital Association (GNYHA) maintains an extensive set of resources and reports addressing a variety of disasters and events (e.g. nuclear, biological, and chemical – NBC events), mass casualty events, including gun violence, and public health issues such as influenza, Ebola or weather emergencies.
-Special categories for evacuation/shelter, communication and command systems, power outages, training and much more
+Emergency preparedness resources from the Greater New York Hospital Association.
+GNYHA maintains an extensive set of resources and reports addressing a variety of disasters and events (e.g. nuclear, biological, and chemical – NBC events), mass casualty events, including gun violence, and public health issues such as influenza, Ebola or weather emergencies.
+Covid-19 and monkeypox are listed under “Special Pathogens” category.
+Special categories for evacuation/shelter, communication and command systems, power outages, training and much more.
+Updated 2022.

 Resources to improve influenza vaccination for healthcare personnel from The Joint Commission.
 Joint Commission standards for immunizing health care personnel (HCPs) against influenza – both seasonal flu and pandemic flu.
 Strategies from research and best practices from others are shared in order to improve vaccination rates (to reach a 90% goal), thereby protecting both patients and staff, and reducing the spread of influenza.